Antidepressants Without Sexual Side Effects

 What to Do if You're Experiencing Sexual Side Effects From Antidepressants

 It's helpful to know that up to 50% of individuals with untreated major depression suffers from sexual dysfunction already before starting treatment.
-Hence, it's crucial to differentiate whether the sexual difficulties stem from the antidepressant or the underlying depression itself.
+Hence, it's important to differentiate whether the sexual difficulties stem from the antidepressant or the underlying depression itself.

 Disclaimer: The information provided is intended for general informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with a qualified healthcare provider, such as a physician, before starting any new treatment or making changes to your existing treatment plan.
 Individual responses to treatment may vary, and a healthcare professional can provide personalized guidance based on your specific needs and circumstances.
 If you are experiencing severe or persistent symptoms of disease seek immediate medical attention.